smartdevicelink/rpc_builder_app_android/README.md

-# RPC Builder v1.0.1
+# RPC Builder v1.0.2

 ## Introduction
 The SmartDeviceLink RPC Builder is designed to allow free testing of the SDL Interface during development.
 It will allow sending all Remote Procedure Calls (RPCs) to SDL Core.
 The user has to ensure the right sequence of commands to be send.
 (E.g. a performInteraction cannot be successful if the user did not send a createInteractionChoiceSet before.
 Please familiarize yourself with the SDL App Developer documentation.)

 ## Getting Started
-In order to begin using RPC Builder, we must first clone this repository.
-Then all that is needed is to navigate to the apk's directory and install the built apk on your connected Android device:
+In order to begin using RPC Builder, download the latest release and install the apk on your connected Android device:
 ```
-cd rpc_builder_app_android/RPCBuilder/app/build/apk
 adb install RPCBuilder.apk
 ```